iservices/build-doc/README.md

 ## Overview
 This is a node package that defines gulp tasks that can be used to generate documentation from code.
-The [jsdoc](https://www.npmjs.com/package/jsdoc) package is used for generating a documentation file.
+The [jsdoc](https://www.npmjs.com/package/jsdoc) package is used for generating markdown documentation which can be included in a README.md file.

 ## Guide